Young Americans Series: 1969–1970 Sunset homes in Livermore

 The Palermo

-The Palermo model was camera shy.
+The Palermo model was camera shy, for now.

 The Torino today